-• White Branding - Our large financial advisor and broker-dealer customers may "white brand" our trading interface, account management and reports with their firm's identity.
-Broker-dealer customers can also select from among our modular functionalities, such as order routing, trade reporting or clearing, on specific products or exchanges where they may not have up-to-date technology, to offer to their customers a complete global range of services and products.
+- White Branding Our large financial advisor and broker-dealer customers may "white brand" our trading interface, account management and reports with their firm's identity.
+Broker-dealer customers can also select from among our modular functionalities, such as order routing, trade reporting or clearing, on specific products or exchanges where they may not have up-to-date technology to offer to their customers a complete global range of services and products. - Streamlined Client Service Program The Streamlined Client Service Program offers a new level of service for brokers and advisors who want to handle tasks for their customers, with a simplified process for approving funding requests and signing agreements.
+The full list of available tasks includes authorization to update or change account information, account settings, trading permissions, tax forms, banking and transfer instructions; authorization to vote shares and make elections regarding positions; authorization for special programs and alternative investments; and request to send electronic notices, confirmations, account statements and certain communications only to the broker or advisor.